-In the event of the insolvency of a Sub-custodian, financial instruments kept in sub-custody with such Subcustodian are under the laws of many countries also generally safeguarded, subject to the above-mentioned delays and the risk that the available quantity of specific financial instruments may be insufficient.
+In the event of the insolvency of a Sub-custodian, financial instruments kept in sub-custody with such Sub-custodian are under the laws of many countries also generally safeguarded, subject to the above-mentioned delays and the risk that the available quantity of specific financial instruments may be insufficient.

-In a limited number of countries outside the European Union, it is, however, possible that financial instruments kept in sub-custody with a Sub-custodian are included in the insolvency estate and that the depositors therefore do not enjoy a specific right to restitution.
+In a limited number of countries outside the UK and the European Union, it is however possible that financial instruments kept in sub-custody with a Sub-custodian are included in the insolvency estate and that the depositors therefore do not enjoy a specific right to restitution.
 Upon request the Bank shall provide the Client with a list of such countries.

-In such restitution shortfall situations or in case the Bank, for any other reason, only obtains the restitution of a quantity of specific financial instruments insufficient to satisfy the rights of all the Clients having deposited such specific financial instruments with it, such Clients shall bear the loss in proportion to their deposits in such financial instruments.
+In such a case or in case the Bank, for any other reason, only obtains the restitution of a quantity of specific financial instruments insufficient to satisfy the rights of all the Clients having deposited such specific financial instruments with it, such Clients shall bear the loss in proportion to their deposits in such financial instruments.
+The Clients cannot exercise their rights in relation to such financial instruments against a Sub-custodian.

-In certain countries some or all Sub-custodians may have a security interest or lien over or a right of set-off in relation to the financial instruments kept in subcustody with them or their general terms of custody may provide for loss sharing in case of default of their own sub-custodian.
+In certain countries some or all Sub-custodians may have a security interest or lien over or a right of set-off in relation to the financial instruments kept in sub-custody with them or their general terms of custody may provide for loss sharing in case of default of their own sub-custodian.
 This may result in situations where the Bank is unable to obtain the restitution of a quantity of financial instruments sufficient to satisfy the rights of its Clients.
-In such a case the above-mentioned proportionate loss sharing rule applies.
+In such a case the abovementioned proportionate loss sharing rule applies.

-The Bank must ensure that security interests, liens or rights of set-off over the Client financial instruments or funds enabling a third party, i.a. the Sub-Custodian, to dispose of Client financial instruments or funds to recover debts that do not relate to the Client or provision of services to the Client, will not be allowed, except, that they are required by applicable law in a third country jurisdiction in which the Client funds or financial instruments are held.
+The Bank must ensure that security interests, liens or rights of set-off over the Client financial instruments or funds enabling a third party, including a Sub-Custodian, to dispose of Client financial instruments or funds to recover debts that do not relate to the Client or provision of services to the Client, will not be allowed, except where they are required by applicable law in a third country jurisdiction in which the Client funds or financial instruments are held.